fivetran/hvr-connectors/databricks/README.md

     'check'
     'delete'
+    '+cleanup'
     'none'

 If set to 'none' the connector will not check that the files exist, nor will it delete the files after the table has been processed.

+If set to '+cleanup' the connector will delete any files it finds in the folder during the 'check' phase that are not part of this integrate cycle.
+Note that to enable '+cleanup', HVR_DBRK_FILE_EXPR must be set to the value of Integrate /RenameExpression and the pathname specified by HVR_DBRK_FILE_EXPR must include {hvr_tbl_name} as an element in a folder, not just the file name.

 ## Burst table
 The script tries to create the burst table as an unmanaged table.
 That is, with syntax such as: